 In addition to the course offerings, departmental majors are encouraged to work in community, social and/or correctional agencies where they can apply classroom knowledge to real problems.

-The psychology associate of science requires 18 hours of coursework in the following distribution:
+The psychology program requires 21 hours of coursework in the following distribution:

-Students also must complete three hours 3 hours of a psychology elective.
+Students also must complete three hours of an elective PSYC course numbered 300 or above.

 General Education Courses